They say that you can never have too much of a good thing and a strange as that sounds it probably also applies to a businesses liability insurance.

 As we don’t have a crystal ball, the exact level of a future claim is impossible to predict, but what we can do is examine some of the key factors which influence claims exposure.

 Remind me, what exactly is Public Liability cover?

-- Property Damage – One of your employees drills through a pipe or starts a fire whilst welding a pipe.
+- Property Damage – One of your employees drills through a pipe or starts a fire while welding a pipe.

-- Anxiety or Stress – Whilst stress claims are becoming more common under Employers Liability, then are also growing in volume under Public Liability as the actions of a business impact on the wider public.
-For example, a member of the public witnesses a fatal injury at a site, resulting in emotional stress and anxiety which impacts their ability to work.
+- Anxiety or Stress – while stress claims are becoming more common under Employers Liability, they are also growing in volume under Public Liability as the actions of a business impact on the wider public.
+For example, a member of the public witnesses a fatal injury at a site, resulting in emotional stress and anxiety, which impacts their ability to work.

 Where You Work

 The type of location, sites or company premises which you work at will significantly impact your exposure to a significant loss.